JonSecOps/JonSecOps/README.md

 ## OBJECTIVE

-My journey in cybersecurity has led me to develop a passion for cybersecurity and I aim to leverage my education, certifications, and experience towards SOC Analysts and DFIR roles.
+My journey in cybersecurity has led me to develop a passion for cybersecurity, I aim to leverage my education, certifications, and experience towards SOC Analysts and DFIR roles.

 ## TOOLS USED